 SILVICULTURAL OBJECTIVES: The objective is to utilize as many of the property's resources as possible, thereby maximizing yield.
-This will be accomplished using three practices:
+This will be accomplished using two practices:

-- A Defensible Space practice around the house will help protect it from fire by: - (A) thinning trees near the house so crowns do not touch; this will keep fire from spreading to the building through the tree-tops. - (B) pruning trees in the thinned area so fire cannot climb from the ground into the tree-tops. - (C) removing accumulations of debris so that radiant heat from burning debris cannot ignite the building.
+- 1. A Defensible Space practice around the proposed house will help protect it from fire by: - (A) thinning trees near the house so crowns do not touch; this will keep fire from spreading to the building through the tree-tops. - (B) pruning trees in the thinned area so fire cannot climb from the ground into the tree-tops. - (C) removing accumulations of debris so that radiant heat from burning debris cannot ignite the building.

 Defensible Space mainly serves to provide emergency access around the building so a fire crew can defend it without endangering themselves or their equipment.
-The practice is eligible for up to \$750 in cost-sharing money.
+The practice is eligible for up to \$750 in cost-sharing money, but will not be funded until a building is actually present on site.

 Money spent on Defensible Space activities can be added to the basis of the property for capital gains treatment when the property is sold.
-Under current longterm capital gains, the savings will amount to an additional 28% of out-of-pocket cost.
+Under current long-term capital gains, the savings will amount to an additional 28% of out-of-pocket cost.

 2. Dwarf-mistletoe control.
 Dwarf-mistletoe is a parasitic green plant that attacks and kills coniferous trees.
-In this case, ponderosa pine dwarf-mistletoe, is attacking ponderosa pines and, possibly, a few other trees.
+In this case, limber pine dwarf-mistletoe, is attacking limber and lodgepole pines and, possibly, a few other trees.
 It is extremely slow in its development and can take as long as fifty years from first attack to tree death (usually much less).
-A number of trees on the southeast edge of your property are heavily-infected and dying from it.
+A number of trees on the hilltop were heavily-infected and dying from it.